genexus-books/Saia/doc/Backoffice.md

 5. After entering the necessary information, click on the "Confirm" button to save the project details.

 Congratulations!
-You have successfully created a new project in the GBrain backoffice.
+You have successfully created a new project using the GBrain backoffice.
 Now, you can proceed to configure assistants, define API tokens, and manage document management settings for this project.

 Note: It is recommended to choose project names and descriptions that accurately reflect the intended purpose and scope of the project.
 This facilitates better organization and improves clarity for all users involved in project management.

 ### Set as active
 You have the option to set a specific project as the active project.
 This feature allows you to define which project will be used as a filter for all options that require project-specific filtering.
-The "Set as Active" function provides the same action as changing the project selection in the header combo containing the project list.
+To do so, you can select the "Set as Active" option or select a project in the combo box that contains the projects list.

 Upon setting a project as active, all subsequent actions and filters within the GBrain backoffice will be applied specifically to that project.

 ## Members
-The Members option enables you to add new members to the selected project.
+The Members option, available in the backoffice menu (located on the left side of the screen), enables you to add new members to the selected project.
 Adding members allows you to grant individuals access and involvement in the project's activities.
-To invite a new member, you only need to specify their email address.

-To add members to a project, follow the steps below:
+To invite a new member, you only need to specify their email address, follow the steps below:

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

 2. Once logged in, select the project to which you want to add members.

-4. Go to "Members" option.
+4. Go to the "Members" option.

-5. Press "Add Member" button.
+5. Press the "Add Member" button.

-6. Enter the email address of the user you wish to invite as a new member.
+6. Enter the email address of the user you want to invite as a new member.

-7. After entering the email address, click on the "Invite Member" to send the invitation.
+7. Click on the "Invite Member" to send the invitation.

-The system will send an invitation email to the specified user, prompting them to join the project.
+The system will send an invitation email to the specified user, to join the project.
 Once the invited user accepts the invitation, they will gain access to the project.

-Note: Make sure to provide the correct email address of the user you wish to invite.
+Note: Make sure to provide the correct email address of the user you want to invite.

 ## Assistants
 There are two types of assistants that you can define: Prompt assistants for text completion and Chat assistants for interactive conversations.
 This section will guide you through the process of creating both types of assistants.